BrassWire/ParseIY/README.md

 - `IndentedLineBuffer` - helps to convert AST back into raw text by marking indentations via `using (buffer.Shifted)` syntax.
 While it's not needed for parsing, this type was just too useful to not also include it.

 ## Addressing performance concerns
-Q: What are bottlenecks when parsing?
+Q: Is there a measurable overhead?

-A: Most often, time is spent not on parsing logic itself, but on allocating final results.
-This is why it's recommended to use arena allocators in your algorithms.
+A: Most overhead usually comes not from parsing algorithm itself, but from whichever allocator you've used to allocate a final result of parsing.
+Which is why it's recommended to use arena allocation.

 Q: Don't top-down parsers have exponential time complexity?